SamerDiab/java-information-retreival-project/README.md

 1. Stopwords remover based on a stoplist file.
 It generates a .stp file. </br>
 2. Stemmer using the proter algorithym.
 It generates a .stem file </br>
 3. A tfidf generation algorythim that stores the values in a inverted file.
-&nbsp&nbsp;The inverted file has a custom JSON data structure.
+&nbsp;&nbsp;The inverted file has a custom JSON data structure.
 `{`</br>
  &nbsp;&nbsp;&nbsp;`"word":{`</br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`"1(document frequency)":{`</br>